agrc/metadata-asset-tracking-tool/metadata/recreation/trails_pathways.md

 ## Brief Summary

-Polyline dataset of established non-motorized trails in Utah.
+Polyline dataset of established motorized and non-motorized trails in Utah.

 ## Summary

-The Utah Trails and Pathways map layer represents off-street features and important road connections that augment Utah's recreational trail and transportation network.
-This map layer features many of Utah's trails and pathways but is not yet complete.

 This trails map layer represents off-road recreational trail features and important road connections that augment Utah’s recreational trail network.
 This map layer features many of Utah’s recreational trails but is not yet complete.
 Currently, the trails information primary depicts trails used by hiking and mountain biker users.